 Since he joined Punchbowl packaging two years ago, Mark Roche has seen a surge in the number of customers wanting more sustainable packaging solutions.
 “Finding and developing sustainable packaging options is an increasing role, for an increasing number of people, in the business” Mark says.
 “We love the challenge of finding or creating packaging solutions which are better for the environment, cost-effective, and still strong enough to do the job.”

 Mark is a packaging and automation engineer.
 He spent 15 years at Plant and Food Research, starting as a graduate and working his way up to head of its engineering workshops.

-Mark and his wife Rachel have three sons aged 16 to 21 years.
+Mark and his wife Rachel have three sons.
 The Roche’s love “relaxed, cruisy” snapper fishing in summer, and motorbike trail riding all year round.
 The boys are starting to outpace Dad, so Mark says there’ll be an interesting couple of years of trail biking coming up.